kiyoticawry/CS50pFinalProject/README.md

 In codespaces plt.show() will not show

 you will need to run the repository on your local machine instead of codespaces

+this program has been changed such that it wont save a png File but instead plt.show()